Road Dogg: Personal life

-James is a second generation wrestler and youngest brother of the Armstrong Wrestling Family, his father Bob wrestled, as did his brothers Scott, Brad, and Steve.
+James is a second-generation wrestler and the youngest brother of the Armstrong wrestling family: his father, Bob, wrestled, as did his brothers Scott, Brad, and Steve.
 Scott worked at WWE as a referee.

 Like his father, James served in the United States Marine Corps.
 His tenure lasted from 1987 to 1993 and he fought in Operation Desert Storm in 1991, where he was a platoon sergeant in command of thirty-three Marines.
-James is married with three children and a grandchild.
+James is married to Tracy James, with three children and a grandchild.

 James is a longtime Pittsburgh Steelers fan, and owns a jersey of former tight end Jesse James.

 James admits to having had problems with drugs and alcohol throughout his life.
 He began taking painkillers during his time in D-Generation X. After being suspended and then released from the WWF, he successfully underwent rehabilitation.

 On March 26, 2021, after returning from Orlando, James suffered an apparent heart attack and was hospitalized.
 He saw his kidney specialist and had a stress test done, and had also been taking medications for high blood pressure.